VNG-Realisatie/nlx/docs/docs/try-nlx/management/getting-up-and-running.md

 docker-compose -f docker-compose.management.yml up
 ```

-This will start Dex (Identity Provider), ETCD and the required NLX components
+This will start [Dex](https://github.com/dexidp/dex) (Identity Provider), ETCD and the required NLX components.

 The NLX components are configured using environment variables which in this guide are set in  `docker-compose.management.yml`

-Below you will find an overview of the environment variables per NLX component:
+Below you is an overview of the environment variables per NLX component:

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';